miqueet/helium_miner_scripts/validator/README.md

 I haven't done some of the checks ive done in the past and i will make a script to make staking the coins a bit more automated.
 I also hope to add in a command line arg to delete the validator data dir.

+# docker-compose

+As an alternative to running `docker` directly, `docker-compose` will start the validator and watchtower, a sidecar that watches for an updated `:latest` tag.